 Speakeasy holds auditions by appointment for upcoming projects.

 Reviewing auditions will be: Producing Artistic Director Paul Daigneault.

-Please email your full name, pronouns, Equity status, contact information, and the shows for which you would like to be considered, along with your headshot and resume attached as one PDF document titled “LAST NAME, FIRST NAME (2022)”, and a link to your self-tape.
+Please email your full name, pronouns, Equity status, contact information, the roles you’d like to be considered for, along with your headshot and resume attached as one PDF document titled “LAST NAME, FIRST NAME (2022)”, and a link to your self-tape.
 For your submission, please use a private link on a streaming service or website such as YouTube or Vimeo (not an attachment) and send the link via email, preferably unlisted YouTube or private Vimeo with “speakeasy” as the password.)
-Video submissions will be accepted through Thursday, June 30th.
+Video submissions will be accepted through August 15th.

 Equity contracts prohibit discrimination.
 Equity is committed to diversity and encourages all its employers to engage in a policy of equal employment opportunity designed to promote a positive model of inclusion.
 As such, Equity encourages performers of all ethnicities, gender identities, and ages, as well as performers with disabilities, to attend every audition.

 SpeakEasy Stage Company seeks to foster an environment of communication, safety, respect, accountability, and the health, safety, and well-being of institutions and their participants.

 Book by Bob Martin and Chad Beguelin; music by Matthew Sklar; lyrics by Chad Beguelin

 Directed by Paul Daigneault

 Rehearsals begin April 3rd, 2023; Performances run May 5th, 2023 – June 3rd, 2023